griptape-ai/griptape-docs/docs/griptape-cloud/terms-of-service.md

 this Agreement; and (iii) the term \"**Customer**\" shall refer to such entity.

-1.  **USE OF THE SERVICE**.** **Griptape offers an online, software-as-a-service platform, where Griptape hosts software applications ("**Applications**" and enables Customers to deploy, run, and manage their Applications on the platform ("**Griptape**" "**Griptape Cloud**" or "**Service**".
+1.  **USE OF THE SERVICE.** Griptape offers an online, software-as-a-service platform, where Griptape hosts software applications ("**Applications**") and enables Customers to deploy, run, and manage their Applications on the platform ("**Griptape**" "**Griptape Cloud**" or "**Service**").
 Applications may include those written using the Griptape framework, which is comprised of open source software development tools for interfacing with artificial intelligence (AI) systems such as large language models (LLMs) and executing other business logic.
-The Griptape framework is available at and is licensed for use by Customer under an open source license ("**Griptape Framework**".
-As part of the Service, Griptape may make its API** **(as defined below) and SDK (as defined below) available to Customer.** **The Service, API, and SDK are collectively referred to herein as the "**Griptape IPR**"and any references to the Griptape IPR includes all components and portions thereof.
-Subject the terms and conditions of this Agreement, Griptape will provide Customer with access the Service using access credentials provided by Griptape to permit Customer ("**Access Credentials**" to access and use the Service.
+The Griptape framework is available at https://github.com/griptape-ai/griptape and is licensed for use by Customer under an open source license ("**Griptape Framework**").
+As part of the Service, Griptape may make its API (as defined below) and SDK (as defined below) available to Customer.
+The Service, API, and SDK are collectively referred to herein as the "**Griptape IPR**"and any references to the Griptape IPR includes all components and portions thereof.
+Subject the terms and conditions of this Agreement, Griptape will provide Customer with access the Service using access credentials provided by Griptape to permit Customer to access and use the Service.
 Customer will provide, at its own expense, all equipment and third-party products and/or services necessary to evaluate the Service.
 Customer must use the Service in compliance with all applicable laws and regulations and related documentation, including, any limitations on the number of users or applications and any limits on memory, storage, and data associated with Customer's use of the Service.

-2.  **FEES**.
-Griptape reserves the right to determine pricing for the Service and to charge fees for the Service (or any component, feature, or functionality thereof).
+2.  **FEES.** Griptape reserves the right to determine pricing for the Service and to charge fees for the Service (or any component, feature, or functionality thereof).
 Griptape will provide Customer advance written notice of any such fees before they go into effect